diku-dk/futhark/docs/language-reference.rst

 the module type.
 This is how internal details of a module can be hidden.

+As a slightly ad-hoc limitation, ascription is forbidden when a type substitution of size-lifted types occurs in a size appearing at the top level.

 ``\(p: mt1): mt2 -> e``
 .......................